bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Rain
+- Cloudy
 - 86% humidity
-- 17 mph wind
+- 18 mph wind
 - 100% cloud cover
 - 34 AQI 🟩
 - 1.91 inches of snow and 1.26 inches of rain expected in the next 72 hours